bwarren2/voting_public/slides/content/2016/conclusions.md

 Dems _should not_ merely support the people that feel best to them specifically.
 They should support the candidates that can win the most votes, especially the votes that could have won the 2016 election.

+## Deeper, clearer analysis

+I created this project in my spare time, with no budget, because I was deeply dissatisfied with the quality of analysis being passed around about the 2016 election.
+I wanted to get the best understanding I could from the data, figure out which explanations for the election didn't make any sense, and make that clear + accessible to anyone with a computer.
+To make it easier for other people to do the same, the code for this site is open source in [this github repo.](https://github.com/bwarren2/voting_public).

+My secret hope is that, if I can do this with no resources outside work hours, I can motivate the professionals to step up their game.
+Fox, CNN, and the New York Times have more budget, staff, and resources than I do, and I want to see them produce analysis more like this.

 # [Please give me feedback so I can make this better]({{< ref "feedback" >}})